frnmst/fattura-elettronica-reader/docs/considerations.rst

 A possible solution it use an older system.
 If you really trust the file you can disable signature checking with the appropriate option.
-I strongly discourage this last solution since if you can't prove its authenticity the invoice has no legal value.
+I strongly discourage the latter solution since if you cannot prove its authenticity the invoice has no legal value.

 lxml vs defusedxml
 ~~~~~~~~~~~~~~~~~~

-I decided to use lxml because it supports XML stylesheets (XSLT), something that
+I decided to use lxml because it supports XML stylesheets (XSLT).
-defusedxml does not.
+Infact, defusedxml does not support XSLT.

 At first, using defusedxml seemed the best bet because of
 the increased security:

 - https://github.com/tiran/defusedxml#python-xml-libraries